As a member of staff, the University of Portsmouth will collect your personal data to record your time as an employee and ensure that you are paid.

 • We will release data to the police and other enforcement agencies in emergencies and where it is required by these agencies for the detection or prevention of crime

-• Data may be released to the third party organisations that host University data.
-For example,:
+• Data may be released to the third party organisations that host University data, but only that required for them to provide their function.
+For example:

-Although the University does store some data in the cloud via Google Apps for Education, the servers for the data are EU based.
+Although the University does store some data in the cloud via Google Apps for Education, where possible the data will be located in the UK.
+However, data may also be stored on servers within the EU.

 Data supplied to the Staff Travel Management and Expenses Service may be stored on servers based outside of the EU but this processing is covered by standard contractual clauses.